AdobeDocs/workfront.en/help/workfront-goals/results-and-activities/connect-projects-to-goals-overview.md

   </ul></li>
  <li>You can associate multiple projects with a goal.</li>
  <li>You can associate the same project with multiple goals. </li>
  <li>Although the project is connected to the goal as a type of activity, you cannot manually update the progress of a project when you check in on your goal.
-Instead, <em>Workfront</em> calculates the percent complete of the project and <em>Workfront Goals</em> calculates the goal progress using this percent complete. <span>This updates the goal in real time after the project percent updates. </span></li>
+Instead, <span>Workfront</span> calculates the percent complete of the project and <span>Workfront Goals</span> calculates the goal progress using this percent complete. <span>This updates the goal in real time after the project percent updates. </span></li>
  <li>The owner of the project becomes the owner of this activity.</li>
  <li> <p>The project duration can be outside the time period of a goal.
 If a project lasts longer than the goal’s deadline, you can still close your goal and consider it completed, but the goal percent complete will not be 100%.
 The percent complete of the project no longer updates on the goal.
 There is an indication on the goal list that the project no longer updates progress for the goal. </p> <p> <img src="assets/goal-closed-project-active-warning-goal-list-350x94.png" style="width: 350;height: 94;"> </p> </li>
  <li> <p>When you delete a project attached to a goal, the project is also deleted from the goal. </p> <p class="warning" data-mc-autonum="<b>Warning: </b>"><span class="autonumber"><span><b>Warning: </b></span></span>If the goal was active and there are no other progress indicators on the goal, the goal remains active but it does not show any progress. </p> </li>